rsrini7/Smart-Support-Buddy/README.md

 ## Troubleshoot

-1. update ATL_SECURED to the password what you configure during its db setup in dbconfig.xml
-2. confluence is not starting with 5433 port with its confluence-postgres. update its port as 5432 and start docker compose up -d confluence to do the initial setup, once done revert back to its port. use start_backend.sh to start normally.
+If you encounter issues during setup or operation, consider the following troubleshooting steps:

+1. **Jira Database Password Issue:**
+   - Ensure that the `ATL_SECURED` password in your Jira `dbconfig.xml` matches the password you configured during the Jira database setup.

+2. **Confluence Postgres Port Issue:**
+   - If Confluence is not starting with the default `5433` port for its `confluence-postgres` service:
+     1. Edit the configuration to use port `5432` instead of `5433`.
+     2. Run the following command to start Confluence for initial setup:
+        ```sh
+        docker compose up -d confluence
+        ```
+     3. Complete the initial setup steps in Confluence.
+     4. Revert the port back to `5433` in your configuration if needed.
+     5. Start the backend as usual with:
+        ```sh
+        ./start_backend.sh
+        ```